 - see true Peruvian culture

-- try activities in high altitude and test your endurance
+- try activities in high altitudes and test your endurance

 - train your body for high altitude